arex6240/abirbhav_phase2/cryptography.md

 Value of N is: 5507598452356422225755194020880876452588463543445995226287547479009566151786764261801368190219042978883834809435145954028371516656752643743433517325277971
 ```

-After running this, I got the value of N. Now, since RSA is multiplicative, I could multiply the encrypted password by an encrypted value of 10, ask the oracle to decrypt it, and then divide the result by 10 to get the original password.
+After running this, I got the value of N. Now since RSA is multiplicative, I could multiply the encrypted password by an encrypted value of 10, ask the program to decrypt it, and then divide the result by 10 to get the original password.
 The key property of RSA is: `Enc(m1) × Enc(m2) = Enc(m1 × m2) mod N`.
-Since I know N and e (which is always 65537 for RSA), I can calculate Enc(10) myself: `Enc(10) = 10^e mod N = 10^65537 mod N` Then I multiply: `Enc(password) × Enc(10) = Enc(password × 10) mod N`
+Since I know N and e (which is always 65537 for RSA), I can calculate Enc(10) myself: `Enc(10) = 10^e mod N = 10^65537 mod N`and Then I multiply: `Enc(password) × Enc(10) = Enc(password × 10) mod N`

 I did this in Python: